laike9m/logseq-chatgpt/README.md

 To use this plugin, some setup is needed, but I assure you it's very simple:

-* Close Chrome, and launch it with a command line argument `--remote-debugging-port=9222`
+* Close Chrome, and launch it with a command line argument `--remote-debugging-port=9222` It's recommended to create a shortcut to always run Chrome with this option, see the [guidance](https://stackoverflow.com/a/58457229/2142577), but you can also do it manually:

   * Windows
     ```